Read This First

 Prompt 2: How might you respond to such a statement to demonstrate that belief is not binary and that there is no special threshold along the epistemic gradient that demands a binary flipping of our epistemic commitment from disbelief to belief?

-The central claim is this: To respond effectively to the statement and illustrate that belief is not binary and lacks a special threshold along the epistemic gradient, you might consider highlighting the fluidity of belief as proportional to evidence and the practical implications of such an understanding.
+In plain terms: To respond effectively to the statement and illustrate that belief is not binary and lacks a special threshold along the epistemic gradient, you might consider highlighting the fluidity of belief as proportional to evidence and the practical implications of such an understanding.

 This middle step prepares gradient belief.
 It keeps the earlier pressure alive while turning the reader toward the next issue that has to be faced.